al-caveman/cavemancms/content_raw/kant/article.md

 say "_Welp...
 I'm OK to be killed by others, therefore it is also OK for me to kill others_''.
 This problem does not exist in [dogood].

-But [kant] knew of that suicide issue and proposed a solution[:Thanks to _saachan_ for telling me.].
+But [kant] knew of that suicide issue and proposed a solution.
 So [categoricalimpsuicide:he added a special case] to handle the suicide.
 IMO he is basically adding the exception "_let's also not get extinct!_''[:I'm paraphrasing [kant]'s words in my own's.] --- my [dogood] handles this issue cleanly without needing to add any special case!